 - Not allowing online registration and ticketing

-Event organisers market their events online for the sheer convenience that it entails.
-Social media has a good grasp on the lifestyle of many prospective attendees, so it is only normal that advertisements and marketing efforts are focused online.
+Event organizers market their events online for the sheer convenience that it entails.
+Social media has a good grasp on the life style of many prospective attendees, so it is only normal that advertisements and marketing efforts are focused online.
 However, there are still some event managers who choose to go through the traditional route by only marketing events offline.
 This is one of the biggest mistakes in event management since many prospective attendees want to register and get tickets through the internet.
 An event website functions 24/7 and, as such, tickets can be purchased anytime and anywhere.

 - Not using all features of an event management software